Car Backfires When Accelerating + Check Engine Light

 4. Fuel delivery problem

-If the engine is not getting the fuel it expects, acceleration can become choppy or broken up.
+If the engine is not getting the fuel it expects, combustion can become mistimed or occur in the wrong place.
 In some cases, that unstable combustion can create backfire-like popping sounds.

 5. Timing-related problem